European Factors to Watch-Shares seen opening lower, focus on earnings

 WACKER CHEMIE

-earnings in the fourth quarter, lifted by rising demand at its chemicals
+forecast-beating core earnings in the fourth quarter, lifted by rising demand at

 GIVAUDAN